Protect your Android against spyware with Avast One

 When you’re done, restart your computer again to reboot in normal mode.
 We strongly suggest you run an antivirus scan to confirm that you’ve successfully removed all spyware and other malware from your system.

 Whether you’re running Windows 10, Windows 7, or some other version, the simple answer is that any PC can get infected with spyware.
-Fortunately, Avast Free Antivirus can remove spyware from all recent Windows versions.
+Fortunately, Avast One can remove spyware from all recent Windows versions.

 Running an out-of-date operating system puts you at greater risk of all types of malware, including spyware.
 As of January 2020, Microsoft no longer supports Windows 7 with security updates, and it hasn’t supported Windows 8, Windows XP, or Windows Vista for years.
 Older operating systems are more vulnerable to hackers, because they aren’t updated to counter new threats or patch vulnerabilities.